RogueNPC/SPD-2.3-Debugging-Techniques-Lab/debug_log.md

 There were still no pizza orders that showed on the homepage, so I used Divide and Conquer to find out why there wasn't anything showing up.
 I first checked through the route and template, but after figuring out there was nothing wrong with the querying and rendering, I later realized the pizza object wasn't being commited into the database on line 83.

 There was another error regarding the order_name on line 67.
 I used the trace backwards technique to figure out why it was returning none.
 Like the problem with pizza.size, there was an inconsistancy with the naming of the form field.
 One was called 'order_name' while the other was trying to get 'name'.

+After inputing my order, I was still geting errors with the toppings in the form of 'str' is not a 'list' so after using Divide and Conquer on line 66 - line 81, I found out I needed to request.form.getlist('toppings') instead of request.form.get('toppings').

+After all that I noticed nothing was showing up on the homepage, so doing Divide and Conquer again, I went to the home.html page and noticed there was an else statement in the bottom of the file without an if statement.
+I added the if statement on line 8 {% if pizza_orders %}.

 ## Exercise 2